Andrologist in Chennai for Male Infertility Treatment

 Firstly, for acute hepatitis B, there is no treatment.
 The idea is to simply stabilize the patient at the earliest and prevent damage.

 Secondly, for chronic hepatitis B, the overall objective of treatment is to reduce the viral load and viral replication to a very low undetectable level.
-This is done ultimately to prevent permanent liver damage and also hepatocellular carcinoma.

 Most importantly, 3 markers of treatment effectiveness are